 Once the dissertation is completed in acceptable form and approved by the dissertation committee, the oral defense of the dissertation may be scheduled.
-The defense must be scheduled before the final defense date listed on the Registrar's website in order for the student to graduate during that term.
-It is the student's responsibility to work closely with the dissertation committee to agree on a defense date and then contact the program specialist to schedule the defense.
+The defense must be scheduled before the EdReview/ProQuest Deadline in order for the student to graduate during that term.
+It is the student's responsibility to work closely with the dissertation committee to agree on a defense date and then contact the program Director to schedule the defense.
 At the defense, the student must have available the Thesis & Dissertation Defense Results Form.
 Based on the results of the oral defense of the dissertation, committee members will make arrangements to provide required signatures.